-Tobii Ocumen is a premium eye tracking solution that delivers a series of signals, tools and developer components that extends the usefulness of eye tracking for advanced applications.
+Tobii Ocumen is a premium eye tracking solution that delivers a series of signals, tools and developer components that extend the usefulness of eye tracking for advanced applications.
 The Advanced API gives access to new signals and streams.
 The filter pipeline allows processing and filtering of data for easy analysis.
 The configuration tools enable setting up a custom calibration, and Tobii Ocumen Studio (currently in preview) lets developers and data scientists analyze data objectively.

 To get started, go to our Tobii Ocumen Developer page.